lgray52/Ultrasonic_Robot_Plan/README.md

 * Wiring: one week (Mar 22)
 * Assembly of actual thing: two weeks (Apr 4)

 *Note: because of virtual school, we miscalculated how long this project would take.
-We are set to finish around the beginning of May.
+We are set to finish around May.

 [Link to preplanning doc](https://docs.google.com/document/d/1EUVMNag3KWIHk-9UFC24PIQXCwUg9NNP5cyAnD_6Xhc/edit?usp=sharing)